nextgis/docs_ngweb/source/users.rst

    "Create new group" dialog

-In "Create new group" dialog enter full name and group name (short name), if necessary enter a group description, set group members and click **"Create"**.
+In "Create new group" dialog enter full name and group name (short name), if necessary enter a group description, set group members and global permissions (see `below <https://docs.nextgis.com/docs_ngweb/source/users.html#global-permissions>`_) and click **"Create"**.
 Set "New users" flag for a group to automatically assign new user to it.

 .. note::